Daniel-Fauland/Automated-CNN-Image-Classifier-TF/README.md

 - \[10]: Randomly change contrast --> The [contrast](https://www.tensorflow.org/api_docs/python/tf/image/random_contrast) will randomly be changed between **0.7** and **1.3**

 You can choose one or more options with by typing the displayed number separated by space.
 For example the input '2 5 7' will rotate the images by 90 degrees, randomly flip left or right and randomly change the hue.
 Type '1' or click enter to skip the augmentation.
-You can also delete your augmentations by typing '11'.
+You can also delete your augmentations by typing '11'. <br />
 The values of hue, saturation, brightness and contrast can be changed in [**augmentation.py**](python/augmentation.py).

 ### Label options